Why Author Brady Dale Is 'Drowning' in Sam Bankman-Fried

 Sam will not stop coming.
 People say this deluge is the masterpiece of public relations plotted out by warlock-level flaks inducted into issue control dark arts.

 But this view comes from witnesses of PR, perhaps its clients.
 This was not PR.
 PR is the sandstorm in which I've built my home.
-It's pointless pellets of banal sameness, a maelstrom in which I have to inhale a few breaths of trustworthy observations.
+It's pointless pellets of banal sameness, a maelstrom in which I heave to inhale a few breaths of trustworthy observations.
 PR has a taste and a smell of risk aversion.
 What SBF was doing was not that.

 This was him.
 This torrent sprung from his need.
 This was all Sam.